 Students must have access to the McGraw-Hill Connect website for the duration of the semester, which includes access to an online textbook (Experience History: Interpreting America's Past, 8th Edition, Davidson, et, al.) and various assignments for this course.
-Please see Blackboard for more information regarding how students can purchase access - directly through a link provided by the instructor (less expensive) or through the Campus Bookstore (more expensive).
+Students pay for access to Connect when they pay for tuition.
+Please see Blackboard for instructions on obtaining access.